 Arts Conservatory is a term for a school focused on the advanced study of one or more art forms.
 The DPSCD Middle School Arts Conservatory programs will allow selected 6th–8th-grade students to focus on intensive arts training in addition to their academic classes.
 Students will be admitted to DSA Pathways Middle School Arts Conservatories through application and audition.

 Why do students need to apply and audition for Detroit School of Arts and Middle School Arts Conservatories?

 Like other Application and Examination schools in DSPCD, DSA Pathways Schools are looking to identify students with specialized interests, talents and skills – in the Arts for potential conservatory students.
 In addition to identifying the students who would most benefit from advanced arts training, having them study alongside other students of similar artistic interests and skills will intensify the learning experience.

 Can students currently attending schools outside of DPSCD apply and audition for DSA or the 4 Middle School Arts Conservatories?

 Yes.
 Middle School and High School students from any school are eligible to apply, audition and – if accepted – attend Detroit School of the Arts or any of the 4 Middle School Arts Conservatories.

 Yes.
-All grade 6-8 students must apply and audition to be accepted into a DSA Pathways Middle School Arts Conservatory.
+All grade 6-8 students who wish to be a DSA Pathways Middle School Arts Conservatory must apply and audition to be accepted.
 Students already enrolled in the school will be given “audition priority.”
 This means that students already enrolled in one of the 4 DSA Feeder Schools will be allowed to audition for Conservatory spots on-site at their schools prior to auditions for students from other schools.